Demonstrating scalable randomized benchmarking of universal gate sets: Discussion

 We anticipate that a variety of interesting benchmarking methods can be constructed using MRB and extensions or adaptations of this method.
 For example, we anticipate that MRB can form the foundation of methods for estimating the error rates of individual gates and layers, within the context of many-qubit circuits.
-In this work we demonstrated a simple example of such a technique---fitting MRB data to a depolarizing model---and we expect that a variety of robust methods could be developed, that would complement or advance on existing methods for this task \cite{magesan2012efficient, erhard2019characterizing, Flammia2021-dn} such as interleaved RB.
-Alternatively, we anticipate that MRB can be adapted to construct scalable ``full-stack'' benchmarks based on random circuits, such as a scalable variant of the widely-used quantum volume benchmark \cite{cross2018validating}.
+In this work we demonstrated a simple example of such a technique---fitting MRB data to a depolarizing model---and we expect that a variety of robust methods could be developed, that would complement or advance on existing methods for this task \cite{magesan2012efficient, erhard2019characterizing, Flammia2021-dn}, such as interleaved RB.
+For example, MRB can potentially be adapted to extend the averaged circuit eigenvalue sampling protocol \cite{Flammia2021-dn} to universal gate sets.
+Furthermore, we anticipate that MRB can be adapted to construct scalable ``full-stack'' benchmarks based on random circuits, such as a scalable variant of the widely used quantum volume benchmark \cite{cross2018validating}.